Grey market: Etymology

-Manufacturers of computers, telecom, and technology equipment often sell these products through distributors.
+Manufacturers of computers, telecommunications, and technology equipment often sell these products through distributors.
 Most distribution agreements require the distributor to resell the products strictly to end users.
 However, some distributors choose to resell products to other resellers.
 In the late 1980s, manufacturers labelled the resold products as the "grey market".

 Description

 Grey market goods are goods sold outside the authorized distribution channels by entities which may have no relationship with the producer of the goods.
 This form of parallel import frequently occurs when the price of an item is significantly higher in one country than another.
 This commonly takes place with electronic equipment such as cameras.
-Entrepreneurs buy the product where it is available cheaply, often at retail but sometimes at wholesale, and import it to the target market.
+An entity will buy the product where it is available cheaply, often at retail but sometimes at wholesale, and import it to the target market.
 They then sell it at a price high enough to provide a profit but below the normal market price.

 International efforts to promote free trade, including reduced tariffs and harmonised national standards, facilitate this form of arbitrage whenever manufacturers attempt to preserve highly disparate pricing.
 Because of the nature of grey markets, it is difficult or impossible to track the precise numbers of grey market sales.
 Grey market goods are often new, but some grey market goods are used goods.
-A market in used goods is sometimes nicknamed a green market.

 The two main types of grey markets are those of imported manufactured goods that would normally be unavailable or more expensive in a certain country and unissued securities that are not yet traded in official markets.
 Sometimes the term dark market is used to describe secretive, unregulated trading in commodity futures, notably crude oil in 2008.
 This can be considered a third type of "grey market" not intended or explicitly authorised by oil producers.

 The import of legally restricted or prohibited items such as prescription drugs or firearms, on the other hand, is considered black market, as is the smuggling of goods into a target country to avoid import duties.
 A related concept is bootlegging; the smuggling or transport of highly regulated goods, especially alcoholic beverages.
 The term "bootlegging" is also often applied to the production or distribution of counterfeit or otherwise infringing goods (also black market).

 Grey markets sometimes develop for video game consoles and titles whose demand temporarily exceeds their supply causing authorised local suppliers to run out of stock.
 This happens especially during the Christmas and holiday season.
 Other popular items, such as dolls, magnets and contraception, can also be affected.
 In such situations, the grey market price may be considerably higher than the manufacturer's suggested retail price, with unscrupulous sellers buying items in bulk for the express purpose of inflating the prices during resale, a practice called scalping.
-Online auction sites such as eBay have contributed to the emergence of the video-game grey market.